Magomed Daudov: Chairman of the Parliament

 On 3 July 2015, after the death of D. B. Abdurakhmano, the Speaker of the Parliament, Daudov was presented by the regional department of United Russia as a candidate for Chairman of the Parliament of the Chechen Republic of the III Convention.
 He was elected by secret vote.
 On 4 October 2016, he was elected Chairman of the Parliament of the Chechen Republic of the IV convention.

 Under his leadership Parliament adopted laws concerning elections of the Head of the Chechen Republic, Development of a Small and Medium Entrepreneurship, Education, social service, mortgage housing lending, public order and others.
 In October 2016 he implemented a ban on the selling of alcoholic drinks in the republic.

 Daudov is a member of the Council of Legislators of the Russian Federation at the Federal Assembly of the Russian Federation.

+On 15 May 2024, Daudov resigned from his position as chairman.

 Non-parliamentary activity

 In 2016, Daudov supervised construction of the settlement Gush-Kert in Shatoysky District, which was destroyed by landslides.
-Since September, 2016, he has directed the republican operational headquarters seeking to decrease the vehicle crash and death rates.
+Since September 2016, he has directed the republican operational headquarters seeking to decrease the vehicle crash and death rates.

+Prime minister

+On 21 May 2024, Prime Minister of Chechnya Muslim Khuchiev announced his resignation and Isa Tumkhadzhiev was appointed as the Acting Prime Minister.
+On 24 May, President Ramzan Kadyrov proposed Daudov's candidacy to the position and Daudov was prematurely Kadyrov suggested the name of Daudov for the position of Prime Minister.
+Daudov was approved by the Chechen Parliament on the next day.

 Socio-political views

 In 2010, Daudov was interviewed by TV reporter Pavel Sheremet.
 He said, "All of us are citizens of Russia and we want to live in a strong and peaceful state… We stand for the law, for strong and United Russia.
 Now we have more order and it is more peaceful in Chechnya than in many other Russian regions".

 In 2015, various articles discussed comments of Daudov concerning the legalization of polygamy.
 Daudov had stated his opinion with reference to a scandal concerning N. Guchigov's and H. L. Goylabiyeva wedding, which he attended.
 Daudov said that polygamy is practiced so it would be a good idea to settle such cases, preferably on the basis of Sharia, but emphasized that he would not take initiative to legalize polygamy.

+According to French news magazine Marianne, Magomed Daudov glorified the murderer of the French teacher Samuel Paty.
+On September 22, 2021, he affirmed, in a video broadcast live on his Instagram account, that the assassin of Samuel Paty, Abdoullakh Anzorov was a "young person, killed because he opposed the caricature of the Prophet" and "that he died in jihad".